About content acceleration

 Note: Scientific Learning content acceleration servers are restricted to Scientific Learning product content only, and will not cache proxy content from any other web server or program.

-When students first start working on the products, the local content server connects to MySciLEARN and downloads the multimedia assets and content files, which are then stored and served to the student workstations at the school.
-The local content server periodically checks MySciLEARN for updated content.
+When students first start working on the product, the local content server connects to mySciLEARN and downloads the multimedia assets and content files, which are then stored and served to the student workstations at the school.
+The local content server periodically checks mySciLEARN for updated content.

 - Separate content servers for individual schools in the district.